alertlogic/azure-collector/README.md

    - `Alert Logic Data Residency` - usually `default`
    - `Office365 Content Streams` - The list of streams you would like to collect.
 Valid values are:
         - ["Audit.AzureActiveDirectory","Audit.Exchange","Audit.SharePoint","Audit.General", "DLP.All"]
-   - `Office365 Tenant ID` - The GUID of the tenant e.g. `alazurealertlogic.onmicrosoft.com`
    - `Service Principal ID` - The `Object ID` of the application that created the subscription.
    You can obtain it from _Azure_ -> _AD_ -> _App registrations_ -> _Your app name_ -> Link under
 _Managed application in local directory_ -> _Properties_ -> _Object ID_